Bill co-sponsored by senators from Oklahoma

-WASHINGTON — The following bill was co-sponsored by U.S. Senators from in Oklahoma for the week ending Oct.
-14.
+WASHINGTON — The following bill was co-sponsored by U.S. Senators from in Oklahoma.

+Rep. Betty McCollum, D-Minn., has introduced the Indian Programs Advance Appropriations Act (H.R.
+5567) "to amend the Indian Self-Determination Act and the Indian Health Care Improvement Act to provide advance appropriations authority for certain accounts of the Bureau of Indian Affairs and Bureau of Indian Education of the Department of the Interior and the Indian Health Service of the Department of Health and Human Services."

 Commented